vfarcic/devops24/manuscript/04-helm.md

 jenkins 2        Thu May ...
 DEPLOYED jenkins-0.16.1 jenkins
 ```

 As expected, we have only one Chart running in our cluster.
-The important piece of information is that it is the second revision.
-First we installed the Chart with Jenkins version 2.112, and then we upgraded it to 2.116.
+The critical piece of information is that it is the second revision.
+First, we installed the Chart with Jenkins version 2.112, and then we upgraded it to 2.116.

 W> ## A note to minikube users
 W>
 W> You'll see `3` revisions in your output.
 We executed `helm upgrade` after the initial install to change the type of the `jenkins` Service to `NodePort`.

-We can roll back to the the previous version (`2.112`) by executing `helm rollback jenkins 1`.
+We can roll back to the previous version (`2.112`) by executing `helm rollback jenkins 1`.
 That would roll back from the revision `2` to whatever was defined as the revision `1`.
 However, in most cases that is unpractical.
 Most of our rollbacks are likely to be executed through our CD or CDP processes.
 In those cases, it might be too complicated for us to find out what was the previous release number.

 Luckily, there is an undocumented feature that allows us to roll back to the previous version without explicitly setting up the revision number.
 By the time you read this, the feature might become documented.
 I was about to start working on it and submit a pull request.
-Luckily, while going through the code I saw that it's already there.
+Luckily, while going through the code, I saw that it's already there.

 Please execute the command that follows.